cmmcleod/coriolis/README.md

 Please [submit issues](https://github.com/EDCD/coriolis/issues), or better yet [pull requests](https://github.com/EDCD/coriolis/pulls) for any corrections or additions to the database or the code.

+### Translations

+Please use the OneSky translation site to suggest new translations: http://edcd-coriolis.oneskyapp.com
+These will be merged regularly by the project manager.

 ### Feature Requests, Suggestions & Bugs

 Chat to us on [Discord](https://discord.gg/0uwCh6R62aPRjk9w)!